Open letter to the WhiteboxTools Community

 With many open-source projects, the burden of continued development falls on the few volunteers willing to step up.
 In the case of WhiteboxTools, I have led the development, having written hundreds of thousands of lines of Rust code to get the project to this point (I do note the tremendous efforts of the various people who maintain the WBT front-ends—Qiusheng Wu, you’re work is great!).
 However, because I am a full-time professor, I often find myself spread too thinly due to professional commitments.
 I’m not as responsive to user queries and bug reports as I’d like to be, particularly during the busy teaching months.

 To this end, my former graduate student, Anthony Francioni, and I have started a number of initiatives to alleviate this issue.
 Foremost among these initiatives, we have incorporated Whitebox Geospatial Inc., a company with the goal of supporting full-time development of the WhiteboxTools platform.
 We believe that this move will allow for more sustainable management of the project, strengthening the software, and providing for more responsive user engagement.

 We are very excited by this new page in the project history and hope that you are too.
-We hope that you share our vision for a long-term sustainable future for WhiteboxTools.
+We hope that you share our vision for a long-term sustainable future for WhiteboxTools and the WhiteboxTools Community.
 As part of our efforts to achieve this vision, we have also started a new user forum for posting Whitebox-related questions, opened a Twitter account (@whiteboxgeo), and have initiated a news-letter to keep users up-to-date with ongoing developments.
 Visit www.whiteboxgeo.com today to sign up!

 Prof. John Lindsay